geniee-ai/geniee-cli/README.md

 - [ ] Make usage more interactive with follow up questions

 - [ ] Implement caching for frequent similarly asked questions

+- [ ] Pass file as an input option and get response based on that.

 - [ ] TBD